keynngirinhuti-lab/rwandaprep/README.md

 # RwandaPrep

-RwandaPrep is a fast and responsive educational website that helps students find and access past examination papers, including national examinations, district-level examinations, and end-of-year examinations.
+RwandaPrep is a fast and responsive educational website that helps students find and access past examination papers, including national examinations, district-level examinations,REB books,TVET exams, and end-of-year examinations.

 **Live website:** https://rwandaprep.netlify.app/

 ## The Problem

-As a student, I found it difficult to find examination papers in one convenient place.
+As a student, I found it difficult to find examination papers and books in one convenient place.

 Before RwandaPrep, students could encounter several challenges: